Dollmaker (character)

 The Dollmaker is the name of several supervillains appearing in American comic books published by DC Comics.

-Barton Mathis appeared in the second season of the Arrowverse series Arrow played by actor Michael Eklund and in the first season of Gotham played by Colm Feore (renamed as Dr. Francis Dulmacher).
+Barton Mathis appeared in Arrow, portrayed by Michael Eklund.
+Additionally, a character based on Dollmaker named Dr. Francis Dulmacher appears in Gotham, portrayed by Colm Feore.

 Publication history

 The Marcel Mannequin version of the Dollmaker first appeared in Plastic Man (vol. 2) #10, and was created by Arnold Drake and Jack Sparling.

 The Anton Schott version of the Dollmaker first appeared in Supergirl (vol. 5) #58, and was created by Sterling Gates and Jamal Igle.

 The Barton Mathis version of the Dollmaker first appeared in Detective Comics (vol. 2) #1, and was created by Tony S. Daniel.

 Fictional character biography

 Marcel Mannequin

 The first character to use the name "the Dollmaker" was Marcel Mannequin, an extremely talented dollmaker who uses his own sentient mechanical dolls to commit crimes.
 He fought against Plastic Man at the time when he had previously given a blood transfusion to Gordon K. Trueblood.
 Plastic Man managed to defeat the Dollmaker at Madame DeLute's high society party.